 Enneagram Type 5: The Investigator

 In preparation, they might read up on their date’s interests or select a tranquil, low-key setting for the meeting.
-Their conversation topics might revolve around intellectual pursuits, theories, or fascinating trivia.
-For the Investigator, a successful first date involves engaging conversations and mutual learning.
+Their conversations might revolve around intellectual pursuits, theories, or fascinating trivia.
+For the Investigator, a successful first date involves engaging in conversations and mutual learning.

 Red Flags